 Our ancestors relied on fire for light, warmth and cooking.
-Today at the flick of a switch, turn of a knob or the push of a button we have instant power.
+Today at the flick of a switch, turn of a knob or the push of a button, we have instant power.
 This is possible because of the electric current.
 Do you know what is current?
 In this article, let us learn and find how electric current has revolutionised modern-day living.
-It is one of the important discoveries that helped us revolutionise the way we live.
-From the time we wake up till the time we sleep in the night, our life is dependent on electricity.
+It is one of the important discoveries that helped us transform our way of living.
+From the time we wake up till the time we sleep at night, our life is dependent on electricity.
 From the basic bread toaster and baking oven to the commonly used television all require electric current to operate.
 The most common device, mobile phones, uses the electric current to charge the battery for operation.
 Besides playing a major part at home, electricity also plays an important role in industries, transportation and communication.
-In this article, let us learn more about this important resource that we are highly dependant on.
+In this article, let us learn to define electric current as an important resource that we are highly dependent on.